Carbon offset platform

-The Okhla Compost Plant in Delhi is a part of the Integrated Scientific Waste Management Scheme for Delhi.
-In May 2007 IL&FS signed a Concession Agreement with Municipal Corporation of Delhi (MCD) to rehabilitate the Okhla compost plant with carbon finance support.
-The plant has to date processed over 265,000 tons of Municipal Solid Waste (MSW) and continues to divert over 200 tons of waste daily from dumpsites.
+The Okhla Compost Plant is a part of the Integrated Scientific Waste Management Scheme of Delhi.
+In May 2007, IL&FS signed a concession agreement with the Municipal Corporation of Delhi (MCD) to rehabilitate the Okhla compost plant with carbon finance support.
+The plant has processed to date over 265,000 tons of municipal solid waste, and diverts, on daily basis, over 200 tons of waste from dumpsites.

-The compost produced by the plant is used by farmers for rejuvenating soil productivity that has been affected due to overuse of chemical fertilizers.
-As per a study 67% of the soil in the country is low in organic carbon.
+The compost produced in the plant is used by farmers to rejuvenate the soil productivity, that has been affected due to overuse of chemical fertilizers.
+According to a local study, 67% of the soil in the country is low in organic carbon.

-Burning of waste and non-scientific processing is a significant contributor to the huge pollution related problem of the city of Delhi, with the PM 2.5 and PM 10 levels being exponentially higher than the norms.
-The Okhla Plant by scientifically processing the waste into compost greatly helps in alleviating this problem.
+Burning of waste and non-scientific processing contribute to the huge pollution problem in Delhi, which holds PM 2.5 and PM 10 levels that are exponentially higher than the norms.
+The Okhla Plant, with its scientific process of waste into compost, helps to alleviate this problem.

-The CERs generated by the Okhla Compost Plant not only provide additionality by mitigating methane emissions from dumpsites, but also provide benefits to the host communities from health, social and environmental aspects.
+The CERs generated by the Okhla Compost Plant not only mitigate methane emissions from dumpsites, but also improve the health, social and environmental conditions of the host communities.

 For more information on this project, please click here.
 And for more information on the project developer, please click here.